-- 1. Build worker power by organizing actions, rallies and events that advance the Labor Movement's agenda and directly challenge corporate greed and austerity. - 2.
-Promote solidarity between unions by mobilizing affiliates to support each other's contract fights and worker-led campaigns for better wages and benefits, health and safety protections and respect and dignity on the job. - 3.
-Support new organizing campaigns that build union density and strengthen the public good by providing resources and technical assistance, when called upon, to any workers in all sectors and industries. - 4.
-Encourage union members to vote and provide opportunities for workers to engage in political organizing on the local, state and national levels.
+- Assist in furthering the appropriate objects and policies of the AFL-CIO, or of organizations affiliated with the AFL-CIO (provided such objects or policies are not inconsistent with the objects or policies of the AFL-CIO.) - Build worker power by organizing actions, rallies and events that advance the Labor Movement's agenda and directly challenge corporate greed and austerity. - 3.
+Promote solidarity between unions by mobilizing affiliates to support each other's contract fights and worker-led campaigns for better wages and benefits, health and safety protections and respect and dignity on the job. - 4.
+Support new organizing campaigns that build union density and strengthen the public good by providing resources and technical assistance, when called upon, to any workers in all sectors and industries.

-- 5. Provide skills-training and educational opportunities for workers so they have the tools to take on more leadership within their unions and communities. - 6.
-Propose and promote legislation that reflects the interests of workers and oppose legislation that is detrimental to the Labor Movement at the local, state and national levels. - 7.
-Develop a shared analysis and multi-pronged strategies to combat the enemies of organized labor and democracy. - 8.
-Strengthen the Labor Movement by working in partnership with social justice community allies to address issues that impact workers everyday lives. - 9.
-Build a stronger, broader movement that will fight for a more just and sustainable economy by uniting our powerful forces to end structural racism, sexism, homophobia and transphobia in our unions, in our workplaces and in our communities. - 10.
-Engage in other activities as are consistent with principles and purposes set forth in this Constitution and the Constitution and policies of the AFL-CIO.
+- Encourage union members to register and vote and provide opportunities for workers to engage in political organizing on the local, state and national levels. - Provide skills-training and educational opportunities for workers so they have the tools to take on more leadership within their unions and communities. - Propose and promote legislation that reflects the interests of workers and oppose legislation that is detrimental to the Labor Movement at the local, state and national levels. - 8.
+Develop a shared analysis and multi-pronged strategies to combat the enemies of organized labor and democracy. - Strengthen the Labor Movement by working in partnership with social justice community allies to address issues that impact workers everyday lives. - 10.
+Build a stronger, broader movement that will fight for a more just and sustainable economy by uniting our powerful forces to end structural racism, sexism, homophobia and transphobia in our unions, in our workplaces and in our communities.

+11. Engage in other activities as are consistent with principles and purposes set forth in this Constitution and the Constitution and policies of the AFL-CIO.

-ARTICLE III REPRESENTATION
+ARTICLE III

+REPRESENTATION

-Section 1.
-Geography: The Council represents those living and working in Arlington, Belmont, Boston, Brookline, Cambridge, Chelsea, Everett, Lexington, Lincoln, Malden, Medford, Melrose, Needham, Newton, Revere, Somerville, Stoneham, Waltham, Watertown, Wellesley, Weston, Winchester, Winthrop and Woburn.
+SECTION 1.
+Geography: The Council represents those living or working in Arlington, Belmont, Boston, Brookline, Cambridge, Chelsea, Everett, Lexington, Lincoln, Malden, Medford, Melrose, Needham, Newton, Revere, Somerville, Stoneham, Waltham, Watertown, Wellesley, Weston, Winchester, Winthrop, Woburn.

-Section 2.
+SECTION 2.
 Eligibility: Each of the following organizations is eligible to affiliate with this Council if it is chartered or has members working or living in the Council's geography:

 - a.
 Local Unions of National and International Unions and organizing committees affiliated with the AFL-CIO, and Local Unions chartered directly by the AFL-CIO; - b.
-Local Unions with Solidarity Charters authorized by the Executive Council of the AFL-CIO, for so long as it remains in effect; - c. a local union chartered by the AFL-CIO; - d. a joint board, district council, state association, or similar subordinate organization within the geographical limits of the Council that is duly chartered by an affiliate of the AFL-CIO; - e. the local or state chapter of any AFL-CIO constituency group that is approved and recognized by the AFL-CIO; - f. a union retiree club.
+Local Unions with Solidarity Charters

+- authorized by the Executive Council of the AFL-CIO, for so long as it remains in effect; - c.
+A local union chartered by the AFL-CIO; - d.
+A joint board, district council, state association, or similar subordinate organization within the geographical limits of the Council that is duly chartered by an affiliate of the AFL-CIO; - e.
+The local or state chapter of any AFL-CIO constituency group that is approved and recognized by the AFL-CIO; - f.
+A union retiree club/chapter.
+Where two (2) or more retiree clubs/chapters exist, affiliation shall be through a union retiree council.

-Section 3.
+SECTION 3.
 How to affiliate: Each union wanting to establish affiliation, should contact the Council President and provide the following: international affiliation, local number, main contact and billing contact, address, phone, email, number of members living and working in the Greater Boston area, major shops represented and location, and name of any delegates.